stirner/vagrant/README.md

     vagrant up

-n this stack is to be provisioned:
+in this stack is to be provisioned:
     - Swarm Cluster
     - Registry
     - Jenkins